mingyucai/DRL_RRT/README.md

-## Overcoming Exploeation: DRL with TL in Complex and Large-scale Environment
+## Overcoming Exploeation: DRL + TL in Complex and Large-Scale Env

 Execute the example: